Measurement of the Electron Magnetic Moment

-The cavity-shift $\Delta g_{cav}/2$ in Eq.~\eqref{eq:Experimentalg}, the only correction to what is directly measured, arises because $\nucb$ shifts because the cyclotron oscillator couples to radiation modes of the trap cavity \cite{RenormalizedModesPRA,RenormalizedModesPRL}.
+The cavity-shift $\Delta g_{cav}/2$ in Eq.~\eqref{eq:Experimentalg}, the only correction to what is directly measured, arises because the cyclotron oscillator couples to radiation modes of the trap cavity and shifts $\nucb$ \cite{RenormalizedModesPRA,RenormalizedModesPRL}.
 It is the downside of the cavity-inhibited spontaneous emission that desirably narrows resonance lines, and makes it possible to observe a cyclotron excitation before it decays.
 The cylindrical trap was invented \cite{CylindricalPenningTrap} to allow cavity modes and shifts to be understood and calculated.
-Nonetheless, the mode frequencies and $Q$ values must still be measured because the cavity is imperfectly machined, is slit to make cavity sections into separately-biased trap electrodes, and its dimensions change as it cools below 100 mK from 300 K. Three consistent methods are used: (1) parametrically-pumped electrons \cite{SynchronizedElectronsPRA,SynchronizedElectronsPRL,HarvardMagneticMoment2011}, (2) measuring how long one electron stays in its first excited cyclotron state \cite{HarvardMagneticMoment2008,HarvardMagneticMoment2011}, and (3) a new method of observing the decay time of an electron exited to $n_c \approx 10$.
+Nonetheless, the mode frequencies and $Q$ values must still be measured because of energy losses in induced surface currents, imperfect cavity machining, slits that make cavity sections into separately-biased trap electrodes, and dimension changes as the cavity cools below 100 mK from 300 K. Three consistent methods are used: (1) parametrically-pumped electrons \cite{SynchronizedElectronsPRA,SynchronizedElectronsPRL,HarvardMagneticMoment2011}, (2) measuring how long one electron stays in its first excited cyclotron state \cite{HarvardMagneticMoment2008,HarvardMagneticMoment2011}, and (3) a new method of observing the decay time of an electron exited to $n_c \approx 10$.

 A renormalized calculation \cite{RenormalizedModesPRA,RenormalizedModesPRL} with added cyclotron damping \cite{HarvardMagneticMoment2008,HarvardMagneticMoment2011} avoids the infinite cavity shifts that result from summing all mode contributions.
 This calculation assumes the mode frequencies of a perfect cylinder, one $Q$ for TE modes, and another for TM modes.
 We calculate with dimensions chosen to best match observed frequencies and a single $Q$ value for all modes.
 After shifts from the 72 observed modes using the ideal frequencies and the one $Q$ value are subtracted out, contributions for these modes using measured frequencies and $Q$ values are added back in.
 The leading contribution to cavity shift uncertainties comes from modifications of the field that an electron sees from imperfections and misalignments of the trap cavity.
-Figure~\ref{fig:ManyBFields}a shows the consistency of $\mu/\mu_B$ measurements at 11 different magnetic fields, after each receives a different cavity shift.
+Figure~\ref{fig:ManyBFields}a shows the consistency of $\mu/\mu_B$ determinations at 11 different magnetic fields, after each receives a different cavity shift.